SSWConsulting/SSW.Rules.Content/rules/efficiency-do-you-always-try-to-work-in-pairs/rule.md

 archivedreason: null
 guid: e1ce40a6-7c15-4974-9e57-506b1bc7c337
 ---
-For every,a There are many good reasons why it's better to work in pairs.
+There are many good reasons why it's better to work in pairs.

 <!--endintro-->